nitya/BUILD25-LAB333/docs/01-Workshop/00-Setup/00-self-guided.md

 !!! quote "BY THE END OF THIS LAB YOU SHOULD HAVE"

-    1. A personal copy of the workshop repo in your GitHub profile
+    1. Picked your path (Microsoft Build Attendee vs. Self-Guided Learner)
     1. A pre-configured development environment in GitHub Codespaces
-    1. An provsisoned Azure AI project in Azure AI Foundry
+    1. An provsisoned Azure AI project in Azure AI Foundr

 ---

-## 1. Launch GitHub Codespaces
+## 1. Before You Begin

-This repository is configured with a `devcontainer.json` that can be activated in GitHub Codespaces (cloud) or Docker Desktop (local device) to give you a prebuild development environment with least effort. **We recommend using GitHub Codespaces for this lab.**

-1. Log into your personal GitHub profile
-1. Fork this repo to get a personal copy in your profile.
-1. Open the forked repo in your browser, click on "Code" dropdown
-1. Select the `Codespaces` tab and create a new codespace.

-**This will open a new tab with a VS Code editor in the browser.** Wait till the editor is fully loaded and the Visual Studio Code terminal is active.
+This lab is setup for use by both in-venue attendees (75-minute session) and at-home learners (self-paced).
+The setup instructions differ based on this context. **Pick the path that fits your current learning context** - this is automatically enforced site-wide.

+=== "Microsoft Build Attendee"

+    !!! info "I am currently a Lab 333 attendee **AT MICROSOFT BUILD 2025** (75 minutes)"

+=== "Self-Guided Learner"

+    !!! quote "I am working through the lab **AT HOME** with my Azure subscription (self-paced)"

 ---

+## 1. Local Environment

+You are currently using a _prebuild_ version of this repository on GitHub Codespaces.
+This development environment is preconfigured with all the tools you need to complete the lab.
+Let's use these tools to configure the local environment to work with Azure, next!

+---

-## 2. Verify Azure CLI Exists
+## 2. Azure Infrastructure

-1. The `devcontainer` should have the Azure CLI pre-installed.
-Verify this now:
+In this step, we'll connect our local development environment (GitHub Codespaces) to a provisioned Azure AI Foundry project.

+=== "Microsoft Build Attendee"

+    !!! info "You will be using the pre-provisioned Skillable Azure Credentials in this section"

+    1. Visit the Skillable VM tab in your browser - verify you see Azure credentials
+    1. Return to the Codespaces tab - open the VS Code terminal and run this command

         ``` title="" linenums="0"
-    az version
+        az login --use-device-code
         ```

-1. You should see something like:
+    1. This starts a browser-based authentication flow.
+Follow the instructions in the terminal to complete this process. **When logging into Azure, use the Skillable credentials above.**
+    1. Return to the VS Code terminal when done. _Congratulations!
+You are logged into Azure!_.

+    You don't need to deploy any infrastructure - **this is already done for you!**

+=== "Self-Guided Learner"

+    !!! quote "You will need to use your personal Azure Subscription for this step"

+    1. Open the VS Code terminal and run this command

         ``` title="" linenums="0"
-    {
-    "azure-cli": "2.71.0",
-    "azure-cli-core": "2.71.0",
-    "azure-cli-telemetry": "1.1.0",
-    "extensions": {}
-    }
-    ```

----

-## 3. Authenticate with Azure

-1. Use the Azure CLI to log into your Azure account using this command.

-    ``` title="" linenums="0"
         az login --use-device-code
         ```
     1. This starts a browser-based authentication flow.
-Follow the instructions in the terminal to complete the login process.
-Then return to the VS Code terminal. **You are now connected to your Azure backend from the codespace**.
+Follow the instructions in the terminal to complete this process. *When prompted to log in, use your own Azure credentials.*

----

-!!! warning "IN-VENUE LAB ATTENDEES: You can skip the deploy step and go directly to [**Validate Setup**](./../00-Setup/01-explore-project.md):"

-    1. In-venue attendees - you get a pre-provisioned Azure subscription by default.
-    1. At-home learners - you can provision these resources **using your own Azure subscription**

-## 4. Deploy with Azure CLI
+    1. Return to the VS Code terminal when done. *You are logged into Azure!*

-1. Next, use the Azure CLI to create a new resource group for the lab.
-This sets up a resource group called `Lab333` in the `EastUS 2` region.
+    1. Next, run this command.  *You created a resource group called Lab333 in region EastUS 2*
         ``` title="" linenums="0"
         az group create --name Lab333 --location 'EastUS 2'
         ```

-1. You should see something like this. **Your resource group is ready to be provisioned**.
+    1. Wait till that completes. *Your resource group is now ready to be provisioned*.

         ``` title="" linenums="0"
         {
             "id": "/subscriptions/XXXXXX/resourceGroups/Lab333",
             "location": "eastus2",
             "managedBy": null,
             "name": "Lab333",
             "properties": {
                 "provisioningState": "Succeeded"
             },
             "tags": null,
             "type": "Microsoft.Resources/resourceGroups"
         }
         ```

-1. Now, use this command to deploy the defined template to that resource group.
+    1. Run this command to deploy resources to that resource group. _This takes a few minutes_.

         ``` title="" linenums="0"
         az deployment group create --name reasoning-template --resource-group Lab333 --template-file infra/template.json
         ```

-1. You will be prompted for a **uniqueSuffix** - provide a random 4-digit number.
-This will reduce naming conflicts with soft-deleted resources from previous runs, that aren't yet purged.
+    1. You will be prompted for a **uniqueSuffix** - provide a random 4-digit number. _This will reduce naming conflicts with soft-deleted resources from previous runs, that aren't yet purged._

-1. The script takes a few minutes to run.
-Next, we'll validate the setup.
+    1. The process takes a few minutes to complete. **Congratulations!
+Your infra is ready!**